-Ansul Jeeps protected airports, military air bases, oil refineries and chemical plants, particularly small installations or those with narrow access roads.
-But this picture of a Ansul CJ-3B in front of the new firehouse at O'Hare Airport in Chicago in 1962, shows that they were also in use at large international airports.
+Ansul Jeeps mostly protected smaller airports and military air bases.
+But this picture of an Ansul CJ-3B in front of the new firehouse at O'Hare Airport in Chicago in 1962, shows that they were also in use at large international airports.

 Behind the Jeep is a WWII-surplus 1943 Sterling Class 150 crash truck, converted by the CFD shops from liquid foam to a Cardox (carbon dioxide) unit in 1956.
 It carried 6000 pounds of CO2 and 500 pounds of liquid foam.

-The 1961 Ansul unit was known as "Jeep Chemical No. 1" and had the distinctive Chicago FD red and green lights port and starboard, but was painted in Civil Defense blue and white.
+Ansul designated their CJ-3B as model J2-340.
+This 1961 example had the distinctive Chicago FD red and green lights port and starboard, but was painted in Civil Defense blue and white.

 This closer view is a detail from the photo above, taken by the late Warren Redick, a CFD Battalion Chief and co-author of Classic Chicago Fire Department Images From the 1950s and 1960s.
 Photo courtesy of Steve Redick at KSC711.